-The business purposes exemption is a key provision under the Consumer Credit Act that many lenders seek to rely on when lending to individuals.
-As you would expect, strict compliance with the requirements of the exemption is essential – as highlighted in the recent case of Wood v Capital Bridging Finance Limited.
+Lenders often rely on the business purposes exemption under the Consumer Credit Act 1974 (CCA) when lending to individuals.
+It’s essential for lenders to follow the requirements of this exemption closely – as was highlighted in the case of Wood v Capital Bridging Finance Limited.

 The court’s decision